 If more than one person participates in the felony, all involved are equally responsible, even those who didn't cause the death.
 In some cases, even those who weren't present when the death occurred are responsible.

-Example: Three people agree to burglarize a home; Al and Bill go inside while Carl acts as lookout.
+Example: Three people agree to burglarize a home; Al and Bill go inside while Carl acts as a lookout.
 When the homeowner discovers the burglars, Bill shoots and kills him.
 All three are guilty of felony murder, even if Al and Carl didn't know Bill was armed, and even though Carl was outside the entire time.
-(Bill is probably also guilty of old-fashioned first or second degree murder—either way, a judge would probably give him the harshest sentence.)
+(Bill is probably also guilty of old-fashioned first- or second-degree murder—either way, a judge would probably give him the harshest sentence.)

-The felony murder rule is widely criticized because it can lead to murder charges for people with little or no involvement in the death—for example, someone who simply drove the getaway car.
+The felony-murder rule is widely criticized because it can lead to murder charges for people with little or no involvement in the death—for example, someone who simply drove the getaway car.
 Many Western countries have abolished the doctrine.
-There are also a number of online petitions to abolish it in the U.S. In addition, many states have limited the rule's application, either by statute or court decision, to prevent unfair and absurd results.
+There are also a number of online petitions to abolish it in the United States.
+In addition, many states have limited the rule's application, either by statute or court decision, to prevent unfair and absurd results.

-Most states require that the predicate felony have a purpose that's independent from the killing.
+Most states require that the predicate (underlying) felony have a purpose that's independent of the killing.
 In other words, it must be an "independent" felony.
-If it isn't, the crimes "merge,” meaning that the defendant can be convicted of and sentenced for only the greater offense.
+If it isn't, the crimes "merge"—meaning that the defendant can be convicted of and sentenced for only the greater offense.

 The U.S. Supreme Court originally held that the Eighth Amendment prohibits the death penalty for felony murder if the defendant was only a minor participant and didn't kill, attempt to kill, or intend that a killing or use of lethal force occur.
 But it later ruled that capital punishment was available if the defendant was a major participant in the underlying felony and acted with "reckless indifference to human life."
 (Tison v.
 Arizona, 481 U.S. 137 (1987).)

 Note that states are free to interpret their own constitutions to afford greater protections to defendants—that means that "reckless indifference" might not be enough for the death penalty in some states.
-(See, for example, Vernon Kills On Top v.
+(For example, see Vernon Kills On Top v.
 State, 279 Mont.
 384 (1996).)